dnanexus/cwic/Readme.developer.md

 ### App script

 The main script of the app preforms input validation and invokes the `docker run` command to start the Docker container.

+## CWIC dependencies

+When developing CWIC is it useful to have Docker installed on your local computer in order to test building and executing the Docker image.

+## Testing